 “It was an incredibly empowering week.
 I returned to work with a real sense of agency.
 It made me realise that leadership doesn’t just happen.
 It’s a conscious practice.”
 Jane Severs, Director, Association of Heritage Industries Newfoundland and Labrador (OCL 2016)

-Participants will be staying at Pembroke College in the heart of Oxford.
+Participants will be staying at Corpus Christi College in the heart of Oxford.
 A beautiful, peaceful and historic setting which is only a stone’s throw from the wonderful museums, cultural venues and university buildings that we use to deliver the teaching, workshop and social elements of the programme.

 By the end of the programme participants have greater insight into themselves as leaders; reflecting on their vision, values, impact, behaviours and attitudes (including to risk).
 They are better equipped to deliver a more robust and resilient solution to the challenges ahead and are more entrepreneurially minded.
 In essence, they will leave the programme feeling more confident to take charge of themselves, their teams, and the tasks in hand.
 They will be confident in re-evaluating, reflecting and asking questions: what are we doing, what do we need to do and, how can we achieve this?